erizov/Professor/semester_6/lecture_38_monitoring_production/prometheus_ml/README.md

 ### Application

 5. Can you implement Prometheus CI from memory without looking at the code?
-6. What real-world problem could you solve using Prometheus CI?
+6. What real-world problem could you tackle using Prometheus CI?

 ### Debugging